JLCarveth/dotfiles/README.md

 [How I manage my dotfiles](https://drewdevault.com/2019/12/30/dotfiles.html)

 To use these configuration files on your machine, you should be able to clone this repo directly to your home directory.

+TODO: Write down my hotkeys here so I have an easy reference :P